bachonk/UIImageView-Letters/README.md

 An easy, helpful UIImageView category that generates letter initials as a placeholder for user profile images, with a randomized background color

+*Note: Looking for a Swift 3 compatible version?
+Check out the new [InitialsImageView](https://github.com/bachonk/InitialsImageView) extension, rewritten entirely in Swift!*

 ![Example screenshot](http://i.imgur.com/xSBjVQ7.png)

 ### Installation